-Currently Aztec is conducing a CAD$139,000 Phase 1 exploration program of structural and geological mapping, soil and rock sampling, trenching and airborne geophysical surveying on the Tombstone Project in southern Arizona is now underway (map link here).
+Aztec completed a Phase 1 surface exploration program of structural and geological mapping, rock sampling, trench sampling, and airborne geophysical surveying on the Tombstone Project in southern Arizona. (map link here).

 - High grade silver-gold-lead (zinc-copper) veins cutting Cretaceous Bisbee Group clastic sediments, which hosted most of the historic mines in the Tombstone district